Skilled engineers are becoming more abundant in the region, prompting Works to expand its reach beyond Asia.

 Our search for junior developers focused on candidates willing to commit to a four-year term.
 The chosen candidates undertook an extensive six-month training program before being placed with different US-based technology companies where they held full-time positions for the duration of their contracts.

 Works has earned the support of noteworthy public figures such as social media tycoon Mark Zuckerberg, former US Vice President Al Gore, and tennis superstar Serena Williams.
 These influential individuals have publicly demonstrated their excitement for a local platform designed to offer Asians the chance to obtain top-tier technical employment by providing training and opportunities.

 In early 2022, Works revealed that it was discontinuing its junior developer program due to the abundance of junior-level talent already present in the United States.
 Consequently, Works has implemented several substantial modifications to its operating structure.

-In 2022, the Vice President of Worldwide Operations at Works revealed to Quartz that the past five years have seen a dramatic increase in the number of coding boot camps and programming programs, such as Lambda and Flatiron Schools, as well as an expansion of curriculum offerings from university computer science departments.
-As a result, there has been an influx of entry-level engineers entering the United States labour market, which is the primary focus of Works.
+A 2022 Quartz interview with the Vice President of Worldwide Operations at Works revealed that the previous five years had witnessed a significant surge in the number of coding boot camps and programming programs, such as Lambda and Flatiron Schools, along with an expansion of university computer science department curriculums.
+As a result, Works has experienced an influx of new entry-level engineers in the United States labour market, which is the company’s primary target.

-At Works, we are dedicated to bridging the gap between businesses and the best remote technology engineers across industries.
-We provide comprehensive HR services to help you with the recruitment, hiring, onboarding, invoicing, and taxation of remote workers and freelancers from other countries.
-Our mission is to enable you to incorporate highly qualified remote developers into your team, and empower them to be the driving force behind your organisation’s most important technological endeavours.
+At Works, we strive to bridge the gap between businesses and the top remote technology engineers in various industries.
+We offer comprehensive HR services, including recruitment, hiring, onboarding, invoicing, and taxation, to help you engage skilled remote workers and freelancers from other nations.
+Our objective is to enable you to incorporate highly qualified remote developers into your team and empower them to spearhead your organisation’s critical technological ventures.